pjack7oo/cloud/cloud.md

 In essence cloud computing is doing exactly what a computer and server does, except the services are on a different network across the internet.
 These services include but are not limited to processing, storage, software, intelligence, and databases.
 All this of course is done for a price, since most things unlike this book are not free.
 Yet even though it is not free that doesn't mean it is a bad thing since it means we are getting a high quality of service.
 The Cloud is also helpful for businesses since they don't always need to have their own servers to do something or can supplement their own servers further with minimal expansion by paying a company that runs a cloud service to do whatever they need done.[^1]

-There are a quite a bit of advantages pertaining to cloud computing:
+There are a quite a few advantages to cloud computing:

     -Speed
-      - All most immediately services are ready, so whenever we need it it's there
+      - All most immediately services are ready, so whenever we need it, it's there
     - Cost
       - Cloud Computing is a lot cheaper for users and companies then buying and setting up servers and storage
       - We don't have to spend money on electricity to power our own personal servers